-Medusa Coloring is used extensively in Sysudoku, with clusters being identified early and often bringing a wrap, when one color comes into conflict with itself and the opposing color is recognized as true.
-Segments of A cluster’s slink network often provides shortcut links in other elimination or confirming methods.
+Medusa Coloring is used extensively in Sysudoku, with clusters being identified early and often bringing a wrap, a cluster color coming into conflict with itself, with the opposing color being recognized as true.

 The concept of lite coloring was brought to my attention by Sysudoku reader Dov Mittelman, and to my knowledge, it is original with Dov.
-The rationale and systematic implementation details of the posts and this Guide page originate with Sysudoku.
+The explanation and implementation details of the posts and this Guide page originate with Sysudoku.

 Our first example of lite coloring is from the post, Lite Coloring in a Red Russel Special, of January 5, 2021.
 The Red Russel Special is my title for the puzzle submitted to the now defunct Players forum, now replaced by the EnjoySudoku forum, by “Red” Russel, and highlighted in 2020.
 Besides the full debut of Lite Coloring the Red Russel Special also illustrates four X-wings in line marking, and a beautiful hidden quad.